Jim Lewis and I also have a chapter dedicated to questionnaires in Quantifying the User Experience.

 Net Satisfied: 23-20+100 = 103

 5. It’s similar to other “net” scoring systems.
 This type of net scoring isn’t unique to the NSAT.
-You’ll notice the similarity to the top-two-box minus bottom-six-box approach of the NPS.
+You’ll notice the similarity to the top-two-box minus bottom-six-box services of the NPS.
 It’s also something done in the Forrester Customer Experience Index (CxPI).
 The CxPI uses three questions with five-point scales and then subtracts the bottom two-box percentage from the top-two-box percentage (we’ll cover it in a future article).

 6. Top box scoring may better predict behavior.
 The advantage of using net scoring means the extreme respondents are differentiated from the more tepid ones.
 We’ve found good evidence that the more extreme responders are a better predictor of behavior, such as recommending and purchasing.
 For example, in a study by de Haan and colleagues (2015), they found top-box satisfaction was the best predictor of customer retention (slightly better than the NPS).